Can we treat Long Covid?

 Is your child having repeat episodes of symptoms that come and go?

-If your child experiencing a flare-up of old symptoms after a potential exposure to Coronavirus?
+Has your child experienced a flare-up of 'old symptoms' after a potential exposure to Coronavirus?
+For example; Chicken Pox.

-Latent viruses seem to reoccur in Long Covid.
+Latent viruses seem to be triggered by COVID-19 infection and this could be Long Covid.

-HAs your child been in contact with other people, perhaps in their school, community or your family unit?
+Has your child been in contact with other people, at school, in the community or your family unit?

 Children can be asymptomatic for Coronavirus and still experience Long Covid.